 When you have finished talking with your insurer, you must then call the police.
 Once they arrive on the scene, they will compile a report that assigns blame to one of the involved parties.
 You may need to use this report as evidence in a personal injury lawsuit.

 While you are still at the accident scene, you should also take some time to snap plenty of pictures and record some videos.
 You might also wish to ask any witnesses for their contact information.
 These pictures, videos, and witnesses can all be used as evidence in your lawsuit.

 Once you have finished compiling evidence, your next call should be to an experienced Oklahoma City car accident lawyer.
 We can tell you what steps you need to take next, communicate with your insurer, and help you begin the process of fighting for compensation.

-Have Questions About Oklahoma City’s Car Accident Statistics?
-Contact Our Law Firm Today
+Have Questions?
+Contact Our Oklahoma City Car Accident Law Firm Today